atreyeem99/Orca-manual-notes/README.md

 0.0 0.0 1.207
 *
 Both DLPNO-CCSD(T) and DLPNO-MP2 are linear-scaling methods (albeit the former has a larger prefactor).
 This means that if a DLPNO-MP2 calculation can be performed, DLPNO-CCSD(T) is often going to be within reach, too.
 However, CCSD(T) is generally much more accurate than MP2 and thus should be given preference.

+ORCA features a module to perform TD-DFT, single-excitation CI (CIS) and RPA.
+The module works with either closed-shell (RHF or RKS) or unrestricted (UHF or UKS) reference wavefunctions.
+For DFT models the module automatically chooses TD-DFT and for HF wavefunctions the CIS model.
+If the RI approximation is used in the SCF part it will also be used in the excited states calculation.